seal331/hidens-website/RUNNING.md

 This document describes instructions on how to start the server, and what it requires.

 ## Requirements:
-- Python 3.7 - 3.10 is recommended, may work on older versions but these are what it's tested with
+- Python 3.7 - 3.10 is recommended, the server may work on older versions but these versions are what it has been tested with
 - pip (Installed by default on Windows, install it with your distrubition's package manager on Linux, unsure about macOS)
 - A *nix environment is preferred as the live instance uses Fedora, but it has been tested to work with Windows too
 - An Nginx reverse proxy is also recommended, however it does work without one